Choosing the right Arctic ship for you

 Noorderlicht - Arctic Ship

-A three-masted schooner built in 1910 and re-purposed to carry just 20 adventurers in simple berths through the frozen north.
+A two-masted schooner built in 1910 and re-purposed to carry just 20 adventurers in simple berths through the frozen north.

 Rembrandt van Rijn - Arctic Ship